mleonardallen/CarND-Vehicle-Detection/README.md

 ![Window List](https://github.com/mleonardallen/CarND-Vehicle-Detection/blob/master/output_images/test_images/test1-03-window-list.jpg)

+####2.
+Show some examples of test images to demonstrate how your pipeline is working.
+What did you do to optimize the performance of your classifier?

 ##### Hot Windows & Class Prediction

 Class label predictions are made on extracted features using the same pipeline created during the training phase.
 Hot windows shown below are those that are predicted to be a vehicle by the classifier.
 These could also be false positives.